w3c/cogai/Immersive-Web/Immersive-Presence.md

 **Stage 2**: Learn a generic latent space for all human faces via training a generic 3D model for all human faces with neutral expressions.
 This model outputs the face parameters and texture maps for each individual based upon a large dataset of images of people's heads in different poses.
 The dataset says which images are for the same person.
 A refinement is to dynamically generate texture maps as this can capture complex effects like skin wrinkling and blood flow (blushing) that a static texture can't.

 **Stage 3**: Learn model parameters for vertex/normal deltas and temporal weights for smoothly changing facial expressions across a large population of users, using priors that encourage distinct basis shapes as latent representations.
-This doesn't need labels for facial expressions.
+This doesn't need labels for facial expressions, although that could be useful in circumstances where it isn't practical to use a camera to image the user's face.

 **Stage 4**: Personalize the model to each user, discovering their characteristic mannerisms.